denverfoundation/storybase/README.rst

 * Basic in-browser integration tests for builder
 * Redesigned template selection for (#383)
 * Added a subtle border around images and videos in the story viewer (#520)
+* Updated home page layout and ability for users to edit home page news items (#433, #567)
+* Moved layout selector widget in builder (#442)
+* Use CSS to "crop" thumbnail images in various templates

 0.3.1
 ~~~~~